 Hearing recommendations that your dog needs ‘yeast free’ dog food?
 You’ve recently figured out that your dog is battling a yeast infection.
 You know that diet is a key factor in getting this problem under control –so...

 A Dose of Nutrition to Fight Dog Arthritis

 Healthy Eats that May Kill the Creaks A Little Super-Nutrition Daily Can Help the Fight with Dog Arthritis!
 In this age of wonder drugs, it’s no wonder good ole real nutrition is becoming less available and more...

 - Posted March 17, 2015

 5 Ways to Approach Arthritis Concerns in Dogs

 Other Factors to Consider with Dog Arthritis Concerns Arthritis in dogs is an all too common ailment.
 Many pet parents have resigned themselves to the fact that arthritis, and its debilitating impact, are just part of a dog’s...

 5 Myths About Dog Allergies

 Has Your dog been “Diagnosed” with Allergies?
 Welcome to the club.
-According to many recent polls, “dog allergies” is the number one ailment diagnosis heard from veterinarians these days.
-Yet, if you look deep into the research,...
+According to many recent polls, “dog allergies” is the most frequent ailment diagnosis heard from local veterinarians in our modern times.
+Yet, why would so many...

 - Posted March 9, 2015